 Anyone over the age of 18 can become a BBA member and take part, from complete novice with a yearning to get outdoors with their hands in the dirt to green-fingered gardeners wanting to grow food and share their horticultural skills.
 Being a volunteer-led organisation with no paid staff, BBA particularly welcomes members who will commit to helping with all aspects of running our organisation and maintaining our community growing spaces.

 - Saturdays from 9am to 1pm.

-- Mondays from 2 to 4pm we run an over 55s Grown-Up Gardening session in partnership with Froglife’s Leaping Forward for Dementia project.
+- Mondays from 2 to 4pm we run an over 55s Grown-Up Gardening session in partnership with Froglife’s Wild Times.

 What do you need?
+Before taking part in our weekly gardening sessions you will need to become a BBA member (click here to join).
 Tools, equipment, seeds and plants are provided, but we suggest you bring your own gardening gloves.
 Also, wear sturdy footwear suitable for gardening and warm clothing during the winter months.
 No gardening experience necessary.

 Our top priority is the safety and wellbeing of those who use our community garden and growing spaces and all who come into contact with us.
 Our safeguarding policy covers members, visitors, contractors and consultants.

 We are aware that some users of our community garden and growing spaces may be more vulnerable or at risk than others.
 This could be for a number of reasons.
 Children and some older members of the community, for example, need safeguarding from all forms of harm and exploitation.
 Please read our full safeguarding policy for details of how community garden users might be at risk and the forms of harm we seek to safeguard them from.
 This includes clear information on how to report a concern and what action we will take when a concern is reported to us.